gnss-sdr/geniuss-place/_posts/2017-06-23-testing-software-receiver.md

 $ ./position_test
 ```

 By default, the program triggers a software-defined GPS L1 C/A signal generator, which takes the default RINEX navigation file (brdc3540.14n, already included in the files automatically downloaded by CMake's `-DENABLE_SYSTEM_TESTING_EXTRA=ON` option) and the default reference location (longitude $$30.286502^o $$, latitude $$ 120.032669^o $$, height $$ 100 $$ m), and generates a RINEX observation file and a raw signal sample file, with a duration of $$ 100 $ s.
 Then, it triggers the software receiver and processes such raw data file.
 At the end of the processing, the program reports several metrics for accuracy and precision.
-SInce the generation of the raw samples file only needs to be executed once, the next time you execute this program, the generation can be skipped by:
+Since the generation of the raw samples file only needs to be executed once, the next time you execute this program, the generation can be skipped by:

 ```
 $ ./position_test --disable_generator